frittna/Crypto_Coin_Ticker/README.md

 the Ticker shows a 24 candles chart, LO/HI values, volume as line and date and time (time.nist.gov timeserver), price reloades every 2 seconds

-This version is MODIFIED by me to use on M5-Stack with ArduinoIDE and i added some additional featues - 22.Mar.2020 22:07 CET
+This version is MODIFIED by me to use on M5-Stack with ArduinoIDE and i added some additional featues - 29.3.2020 19:47 CET - Version 1.0.0

 This code is forked from the original code: https://github/goleh/bitcoin-ticker  for ILI9341 TFT diplay and NodeMCU Board, 18.dec.2019 BUT Meanwhile i cannot find his project site and user on github but credits go to him and his code which builds the core of my project.